sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 ![An example of the class hierarchy with Any type](any-type-class.png){thumbnail="true" width="200" thumbnail-same-file="true"}

-Similar to Data classes, the `Any` class provides some useful member functions automatically like the `.equals()` and `.toString()` functions.
+Similar to data classes, the `Any` class provides some useful member functions automatically like the `.equals()` and `.toString()` functions.
 Therefore, you can use these inherited functions in any of your classes.
 For example:

 ```kotlin